ferdinand-swoboda/rb-image-processor/README.md

 # rb-image-processor
 The application is a batch image processor that takes a work image API URL and an output directory path, retrieves the image data and transforms it in a structured set of HTML pages that allows to browse the works' images by camera make and camera model.
 The set of HTML pages is written to the specified output directory.

-The application was development in Java as a Gradle (dependency manager similar to Maven) project.
+The application is written in Java as a Gradle (dependency manager similar to Maven) project.
 Therefore, at least JDK 1.8 is required.

 ## Usage
 The project comes with a build/install/bin subfolder that contains ready-to-use start scripts for both Windows and Unix systems.